As Trump proves unreliable, Europe rushes to firm up defenses on its own

 Different levels of urgency across Europe

 On Thursday, European Union leaders met in an extraordinary summit in Brussels to discuss defense and Ukraine, including EU Commission President Ursula von der Leyen’s ReArm Europe defense package.
-The plan, which calls on member states to increase their defense spending to 1.5% of GDP and provide €150 billion in loans, could free up €800 billion in aid to Ukraine.
+The plan, which calls on member states to increase their defense spending by 1.5% of GDP and provide €150 billion in loans, could free up €800 billion to spend on European defenses.

 The plan would allow countries to avoid being penalized for exceeding spending limits, something that the EU has been strict about in the past.
 And while Europeans will not be hit with specific taxes for defense costs, they will feel the pinch, says Jacob Kirkegaard, a political economist and a senior fellow at think tank Bruegel.
 “It’s not costless.”

-Note: Editor's note: This article, originally published March 6, has been amended to clarify the size and purpose of the European Commission President's ReArm Europe plan.